drewmarin/AWSSCD02/identity.md

 ## IAM Roles
 One type of identity inside of AWS account.
 Best suited by an unknown or multiple users.
 Represents a level of access and to be used/borrow for a short period(quick token expirary). sts:assumerole is used when someone is assuming a role for access.

+## Service-Linked Roles
+Is an IAM role linked to a specific AWS service.
+Predefined permissions by the service.
+Service might create/delete the role or allow you to during the setup of the role.
+The action in the IAM json will say CreateServiceLinkedRole

+ ## Security Token Service
+ Underpins many processes in AWS.
+Generates temporary credentials when the operation is used.
+The credentials expire and do not belong to the identity that assumes the role.
+The authorization by default is based on the policy for the role.
+But can be augented.
+Can be used to access resources, and are always requested by another identity (AWS or External/IdP)

+ ## EC2 Instance Roles
+ Roles an instance can assume.Can use permissions defined in the policy.
+The instance profile is a wrapper around the role that allows the permissions to get inside of the instance.
+Creds delivered via instance metadata. should be used rather than adding keys into the instance.